Islandora/documentation/docs/user-documentation/glossary.md

 ## Islandora model

+"Islandora Models" is a taxonomy vocabulary that comes by default with Islandora.
+As of 2024-08-12, it includes the following terms:

+- Audio
+- Binary
+- Collection
+- Compound Object
+- Digital Document
+- Image
+- Newspaper
+- Page
+- Paged Content
+- Publication Issue
+- Video

+The Repository Item Content type (part of the Islandora Starter Site) has a “Model” field instance which is an Entity reference field configured to be populated by references to terms in this vocabulary.
+The “Model” field is one of only two required fields on the Repository Item in the default settings.

+Contexts and other system code (such as themes) may use this field to control the display and behavior of different Repository Item types.

 ## Islandora playbook
 A set of human-readable [YAML](#yaml) files, containing instructions for automatically configuring a server environment and installing the different components of the Islandora software stack.
 The instructions recorded in Playbook are executed by [Ansible](#ansible).
 The Islandora Playbook for Ansible is one of the installation methods currently supported by the Islandora community.